 Outstanding shares

-We cannot compute earnings per share without taking into account the number of outstanding shares.
-Calculations are typically based on the stock of common shares.
-It is another sort of equity in the firm.
-Many corporations wanted to issue more common stock since it is more expensive than preference shares.
-Outstanding shares are those brought by shareholders.
-Thus, common outstanding stock refers to the stock of outstanding shares acquired by shareholders.
+We cannot calculate earnings per share without using the number of outstanding shares.
+Most of the time, the stock of common shares is used in calculations.
+It is another type of stock with the company.
+Many companies preferred to issue more shares of common stock as these are more expensive than preference shares.
+Outstanding shares include those shares which are brought by the shareholders.
+Therefore, common outstanding stock refers to the stock of outstanding shares that are purchased by the shareholders.

 Example of earnings per share formula